Wajahat Masood: Early life and career

 He was teaching at Beaconhouse National University until July 2015, when he resigned from that position.
 He has taught at University of the Punjab, Government College University, Lahore, National College of Arts (Lahore) and Lahore School of Law.
-He is currently the Chief Editor of e-paper Humsub.
 He was the founding editor of Dunyapakistan.com.
 He is a highly acclaimed Urdu language columnist.
 He writes three columns a week for the most widely circulated Urdu language newspaper in the country, Daily Jang besides a weekly column for Deutsche Welle.

 Pakistan's veteran journalist and columnist I.A.
 Rehman has talked highly of Wajahat Masood's journalistic abilities in his recently published book.
 I.A.
 Rehman says that Wajahat Masood not only informs his readers but also helps them understand the larger picture in terms of the political situation in Pakistan.

 Publications

 Wajahat Masood has authored several booklets and books on politics, history, culture and literature.